25Ericcheong/go-fundamentals/README.md

 - Methods within structs perform automatic de-referencing of the pointers.
 Whereas, in a normal function you would need to.
 Note the differences and instances when using `&` (gets the memory address for this variable currently in the code) and `*` (before a variable is for de-referencing and after a `type` we're saying it's a pointer for this `type`)
 - Ability to create new types from existing ones.
 Example is `type Ringgit int` with `Ringgit` being the new type name
 - Stringer Interface already defined in fmt package and essentially is called when printing using the %s format.
 Allows us to customize how our type should be printed
+- `(t testing.TB).Fatal` stops test and prevents more unnecessary asserts from being performed
+- `var` keyword allows us to define values global to the package